Table of Content +

 What is the age limit for RBI Grade B?

 The minimum age limit to appear for the RBI Grade B is 21 years, and the maximum is 30 years.
-Candidates interested to appear for the RBI Grade B must meet the age criteria set by the Reserve Bank of India.
+Candidates interested to appear for RBI Grade B must meet the age criteria set as per the notification PDF.
 The upper and lower Grade B age limits may vary depending on the candidate's educational qualification and category.

 | Criteria | Requirement |